 In some cases, the causes of your headaches or neck pain may be obvious if you’ve recently been in a car accident or suffered a sports injury, for example.
 Often, however, problems can develop through poor posture or from having to perform the same action repeatedly.
 In addition, if you’re often obliged to spend too much time at your desk or in the car, the resulting muscle weakness can add to the problem.

-What are the consequences of not getting help?
 Patients who seek treatment from their neck-centered issues are often surprised to learn that some other problems they’ve been experiencing might be related.
 So even if you think you can live with not being able to turn your neck fully, other problems can accumulate.

 For example, if you have chronic migraines or frequent bouts of tension headaches, a pinched nerve in your neck may actually be the culprit, rather than your diet or your busy schedule.
 In addition, you may find that the problems you’ve been having with shoulder mobility or shooting pains down your arms and hands often spring from compressed nerves in your upper vertebrae.